codedstructure/svgdx/docs/dev-notes.md

 Alternatively having warnings when e.g. `strp` fails might be helpful, though the current system only returns errors or the document.
-Perhaps metadata analogous to the `data-source-line` - e.g. `data-warning` - would allow the client program (using `config.add_metadata`) to extract the info without changing to return the document and some out-of-band data?
+Perhaps metadata analogous to the `data-src-line` - e.g. `data-warning` - would allow the client program (using `config.add_metadata`) to extract the info without changing to return the document and some out-of-band data?